Energy-Consumption Advantage of Quantum Computation

-\paragraph*{Formulation of our computational framework based on query-complexity setting.} We here present the formulation of our computational framework, as shown in Fig.~\ref{fig:generic_algo}, based on the oracle-based computation as discussed above.
-While it is a standard setting in computational complexity theory~\cite{Watrous2009}, oracle-based computations come with important assumptions that are worth being pointed out.
+\paragraph*{Formulation of our computational framework based on query-complexity setting.} Using these oracles in both classical and quantum cases, we here present the formulation of our computational framework, as shown in Fig.~\ref{fig:generic_algo}.
+While it is a standard setting in computational complexity theory~\cite{Watrous2009}, oracle-based computation comes with important assumptions that are worth being pointed out.
 For one, even if the algorithm can be written as a polynomial-size circuit with a polynomial number of oracle queries in terms of the problem size $N$, assuming a black-box oracle generally does not guarantee that the internals of the oracle itself can be implemented efficiently in polynomial time in $N$, which may be a usual criticism in computational complexity theory for oracle-based computation~\cite{BUHRMAN200221}.
 For another, similar to the time of implementing the oracle, the required energy consumption for implementing the internals of the oracle may not be polynomial in $N$ in general either.
-For an actual implementation of the oracle, the bounds on the runtime and the energy consumption eventually depend on its physical details.
-For example, in Sec.~\ref{sec:experiment}, we will clarify how to implement the oracle for Simon's problem~\cite{Simon1994,Simon1997} feasibly in an experimental setup using a cryptographic primitive while such an instantiation of the oracle may require a computational hardness assumption, e.g., an assumption on the security of the cryptographic primitive.
-Still, the fact remains that no conventional implementation of computer programs performs uncomputation in practice to reversibly uncompute the knowledge on the input obtained during solving computational tasks.
-After all, the actual energy to be gained by the uncomputation does in no way compare to the computational overhead required for the uncomputation, and thus, the conventional implementations do not perform the uncomputation after outputting the result of the computation even if it is possible in their setting.
-Our non-invertible definition of the oracle explicitly prohibits the uncomputation, but in essence, the framework with this non-invertibility aims to capture the energy consumption of implementing the computation where uncomputation is not performed after the output as in the conventional implementations.
+For an actual implementation of the oracle, the bounds on the runtime and the energy consumption eventually depend on its physical details; however, we will propose how to make this additional cost negligible in practice, which we will discuss along with explaining the relevant energy consumption of the oracles in Sec.~\ref{sec:energetic_costs}.